-Landlords will ask for proof that your income is sufficient to cover the monthly rent and all the expenses involved with apartment living.
+Landlords generally ask for proof that your income is sufficient to cover the monthly rent and all the expenses involved with apartment living.
 Typically three recent pay stubs is enough to show what you make, but some landlords also request a bank statement or other financial documentation to show what you have on reserve in case of loss of income or other unforeseen circumstances.

 If your score is not ideal or your credit report shows damage in the past, landlords may request more security or a cosigner to make the deal.
 Some landlords charge the applicant for any credit checks that must be performed, so be ready to pay a fee from $50 to $100 in most cases.

-Statements of good character and reliability written by past landlords, employers and friends in respectable positions are always a plus and are required by some landlords.
+Statements of good character and reliability written by past landlords, employers and friends in respectable positions are always a plus and are, in fact, required by some landlords.
 References should be written in formal letter format and should consist of the statement itself and the name, position and contact information of the reference.
-In some cases emails or telephone calls to old landlords and employers will also suffice.
+In some cases, emails or telephone calls to old landlords and employers will also suffice.

 Security deposits are required by most landlords as a protection against damage done to the property during your lease or failure to pay.
-In the case that you are unable to make a month's rent or you break the stove and refuse to pay for it, the landlord can dip into the security deposit and cover the losses.
+In case you are unable to make a month's rent or you break the stove and refuse to pay for it, the landlord can dip into the security deposit and cover the losses.
 She will then have time to take you to court and recoup any further losses due to default without losing everything.